TTTRC-Robotics/apex-appraisal/exercice_1/README.md

 ![Generate Issue](img/1-create-issue.png)

+To be able to evaluate the work you will generate a issue and store all the info inside it.

-1. give it the Title : Exercice 1
+1. Give it the Title : Exercice 1
 1. Give it the comment : Use the command line tool
 1. Submit it